The American Automobile Industry in World War Two

 The volatile liquid that the Bowsers were referring to in their patent was kerosene, which was expensively used for both heating and lighting at the time.
 Hardware stores sold kerosene and typically poured it out of a barrel or ladled it into the customer's container, resulting in spills.
 This patent included a method of storing the liquid and then pumping and measuring the amount dispensed.
 It was a closed system.

-In 1867, Sylvanus Bowser then began the manufacture of kerosene pumps in Fort Wayne, IN.
+In 1867, Sylvanus Bowser then began to manufacture kerosene pumps in Fort Wayne, IN.
 His company was the first to produce this type of product in the city.

-When the automobile began to replace horses as transportation in the early, the Bowser pump was able to dispense either the gasoline or the oil required in the vehicles.
+When the automobile began to replace horses as transportation in the early twentieth century, the Bowser pump was able to dispense either the gasoline or the oil required in the vehicles.

 This was called a long distance pump because the fuel tank did not need to be located at the pump and could be located underground.
 Production of this type of pump ran between 1905 and 1920.
 Depending on where the stop lever was set, one turn of the crank dispensed between one pint and one gallon of fluid.
 Author's photo.